PreethiGomathy/Data-Analyst-projects/README.md

 # Portfolio Projects
-## Following are my projects in SQL, Python, Tableau & Excel: <br />
+## Following are my projects in SQL, Python, Power Bi, Tableau & Excel: <br />
 #### *You can also take a look at my Linkedin : [PreethiGomathy](https://www.linkedin.com/in/preethigomathym)* <br />

 - [x] **Power BI + SQL** -